 We live in a culture that is constantly looking for more, bigger, and better.
 The more stuff we have the happier we will be… right?
 Bonus points if it is bigger and better than before!
 The problem was, we found ourselves drowning in stuff.
 This definitely wasn’t the happy life I wanted to have.

 Even without 9 months to prepare for the joyous moment of bringing our son home, our little 3 bedroom, 2.5 bath house filled up quickly.
-When I started researching the effects certain toys had on kids, and the effects stuff, in general, had on everyone, I made some surprising discoveries.
+When I started researching the effects certain toys had on children, and the effects stuff, in general, had on everyone, I made some surprising discoveries.

 “Our studies show that giving children too many toys, or the wrong types, can actually be doing them harm. … In addition, with fewer toys and less overwhelm, you’re likely to see fewer meltdowns and sibling squabbles as well.”